Page in progress.

 About

 Mary Flad began weaving around 1970 and was drawn to tapestry a few years later, after meeting the Swedish artist Margareta Grandin-Nettles.
 Her inspiration is drawn from her natural surroundings in the Hudson Valley.
-Working at the loom, Mary has created flat-weave rugs, tapestries, and wall hangings, including commissioned works like this one for the Cary Institute through Founding Director and President Emeritus Gene Likens.
+Working at the loom, Mary has created flat-weave rugs, tapestries, and wall hangings, including commissioned works like this one for Cary Institute through Founding Director and President Emeritus Gene Likens.
 In addition to her weaving, Mary’s published work includes articles and essays concerning immigrants and refugees, displacement, and the search for home and community.

 About

-He explains that the collection of Orb images that include“Onyx Marble”emerges from our present era.
-We find ourselves immersed in a time marked by climate anxiety and societal upheaval.
-Simultaneously, we are experiencing an era of astonishing revelations concerning the cosmos and our connection to it.
-These images are guided by a fusion of the thought, sensation and anticipation that defines our current sensibility.
+The collection of Orb images that includes Onyx Marble emerges from our present era - when we find ourselves in a time marked by climate anxiety and societal upheaval while simultaneously experiencing astonishing revelations concerning the cosmos and our connection to it.
+Stephen's images are guided by a fusion of the thought, sensation, and anticipation that defines our current sensibility.

-“I turned to making art about landscape to deeply explore my adopted California.
+A native of the eastern US, Stephen says of his work, “I turned to making art about landscape to deeply explore my adopted California.
 Sometimes the art has followed experiences with nature; sometimes it has led to those experiences.
 I can no longer tell the difference, as the contact and the art are inextricable.
 What I do know is that the deeper I go with nature, the more I am able to live with peace, awe, change, paradox, and inspiration.
 My only hope is that some of these aftereffects reach others through my artworks.”

 About